Perl-Hadoop/Thrift-API-HiveClient2/README.md

 Thrift-API-HiveClient2
 ======================

-For now a very rough Perl to HiveServer2 API (as provided in Cloudera's Hadoop CDH4.2+)
+A very rough Perl to HiveServer2 API (as provided in Cloudera's Hadoop CDH4.2+)

 Please read the in-file comments for HiveServer2 configuration details.

+Distribution is generated using Dist::Zilla.
+To create the tarball for this distribution, run dzil build in the base directory.

-(c) 2013 Booking.com & David Morel
+(c) 2013 Booking.com & David Morel.

+Some parts are (c) R.Scaffidi.

-Hive Thrift interface definition files are (c) 2013 The Apache Software Foundation.
+Hive Thrift interface files are (c) 2013 The Apache Software Foundation.